-Employees claiming to have a healthy work/life balance are perceived as more valuable than their unbalanced peers.
-Accordingly, they’re invited onto more task forces and get smiled at more often by the CEO.
+Employees with a healthy work/life balance have long been perceived as more valuable than their unbalanced peers – usually invited onto more task forces and getting smiled at more often by the CEO.

-The reports require workers to document their “life” activities, and they earn points for each – once the company contacted others involved to verify the activity took place.
-Some sample questions from actual reports:
+In their reports, workers document their “life” activities – earning points for each one after the company has contacted others involved to verify the activity actually took place.
+Some actual questions:

-.
 What are three “fun” or “rewarding” activities you engaged in outside the office?
-(8 points) Examples: Drinking a “smoothie” with riends, “romping” with an approved pet (cat, dog, ferret)
+(8 points) Examples: Drinking a “smoothie” with friends, “romping” with an approved pet (cat, dog, ferret)

-.
-Did you participate in an activity in which you learned something that wasn’t job-related?
+Did you participate in an activity from which you learned something that wasn’t job-related?
 (4 points) Examples: How to play dominos, “binge-watching” a TV show, learning a new dance or “twerk”

 How often did you engage in the activity of “horseplay” in the office?
 (5 Points) Describe the activity and how much time was spent on it.
 Also provide four reasons why you believe engaging in this activity was more important than doing your job.